JordanMicahBennett/DeepBrainSeg/WINDOWS 10 INSTALLATION GUIDE UPDATED.md

-Windows 10 Installation Guide, by [God Bennett](https://github.com/JordanMicahBennett).
+Windows 10 Installation Guide, by [Cosmos Bennett](https://github.com/JordanMicahBennett).
 ===========

 Firstly, thanks to the [author](https://github.com/koriavinash1) for the hard work on DeepBrainSeg!